 - A misdemeanor family offense has been committed.

 In the case of a misdemeanor family offense, the police are not required to make an arrest if the victim doesn’t want it.
-However, they are not supposed to ask the victim if they want the arrest to take place.
+However, they are not supposed to ask the victim if he or she wants the arrest to take place.
 Additionally, even if the victim does not want the arrest to take place the police can do it anyway if they feel that is the best course of action.

 Under New York law, the police are required to fill out a Domestic Incident Report for every domestic violence call they respond to, whether an arrest is made or not.
 They retain a copy and the victim receives a copy.
 This New York form contains vital information regarding the situation, including the names and badge numbers of the officers who responded to the call, the victim’s statement, and the officers’ explanation if they choose not to make an arrest.